Mindful Conversation: Speak Openly, Connect Deeply, Live Joyously

-Across the room, I spot my friend, laughing easily, part of a group.
-I start towards them.
-Heart thumping, sweat pooling … I’ll be the intruder, sound like a fool.
-Worse still, be ignored.
-I lurch back to the table.
+Across the room, I spot a friend, laughing easily.
+I step in his direction, pull back.
+Heart thumping, sweat pooling, thoughts screeching: You’ll be the intruder, sound like a fool.
+Worse still, ignored.

 “Thanks, I have some.”
 She displays her trophy.